Lukauigi/LukaszBedUnityLearn/README.md

 ### Create with Code 1
 Learn about fundamental programming concepts such as variables, functions and basic logic through two practical projects.

+#### Highlights

+* How to handle movement elegently
+* Have camera follow player w/o jitter
+* Change colour tint when entering PlayMode
+* Good practice of variables & access modifiers